 Cast a critical eye over your email content.
 Check that it’s compelling and well laid out and that the call to action is a button prompting subscribers to buy, sign up, or read.
 Using images and branding is essential here, as you want it to align with your website and social media marketing.
 You have more space to play within an email than on social media but don’t overdo it with lengthy text or over-the-top design.

 Also, take this auditing time to polish up the infrastructure on the technical side, from IP reputation to deliverability.
 This small but vital reminder brings us to our fourth point.

 OK, this isn’t the most exciting part, but it’s vital.
 No digital marketing audit is complete without reviewing your internal links, the functionality of your pages, and removing outdated content.
 Any details of expired campaigns should be removed, and check that none of your terms or contact details have changed.

 Follow your customers’ journey through your digital marketing, checking the links, calls to action, and any other areas where usability will impact your sales.

 Details are essential, but so is the big picture.
 The final part of your digital marketing audit is to check that every aspect of your online marketing fits together into a cohesive whole.
 Here we’re talking about the technical functioning of each part (do the links encourage cross-channel engagement, for example) and the message and branding.

 A unified and interconnected digital marketing strategy subliminally makes customers feel confident in your business – and, of course, it helps if it all works smoothly!

-So, make a checklist, do that mid-year digital marketing audit and then head out and enjoy your summer safe in the knowledge that your digital marketing is working best for your business!
+So, make a checklist, do that mid-year digital marketing audit, and then head out and enjoy your summer safe, knowing your digital marketing is working best for your business!